ryanww321/Note-Taker/README.md

 # Note-Taker

-#Description
+Description

 Created an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+This application will use an express backend and save and retrieve note data from a JSON file